Gamify-IT/docs/dev-manuals/languages/unity/dynamically-load-data-overworld.md

   - if the needed knowledge level is achieved, the path unlocks
 - it needs to be specified how many minigames need to be successfully finished to unlock the next area
   - all minigames? a major part?
 - an idea was that the player gains an item once he reaches the needed knowledge level so he knows that he can advance to another world

+### possibilities to solve problem

+- every time the player finishes a minigame a file that stores user information is updated
+  - the file holds information on how many (and which) minigames the player has successfully finished
+- a script checks this file and calculates the knowledge level
+  - this can update the HUD information
+  - unlocking areas when set amount of knowledge achieved